awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps.md

 ### Tasks and entities not restricted by SCPs<a name="not-restricted-by-scp"></a>

 You ***can't*** use SCPs to restrict the following tasks:
-+ Any action performed by the master account
++ Any action performed by the management account
 + Any action performed using permissions that are attached to a service\-linked role
 + Register for the Enterprise support plan as the root user
 + Change the AWS support level as the root user